3 Helpful / 6 Not

-Cons: There are some MAJOR safety concerns in this park.
+Cons: There are some MAJOR safety and conflict concerns in this park.
 Between playing too close to ball fields and holes alongside roads it is a SERIOUS problem.

-Hole 8 is awful.
+Hole 8 is a poor design in my opinion.
 Even with the hillside clear it will be a poor hole.
 Once again the landing zones+distance will be insufficient.

-Hole 15 gold is a plinko fairway. yes there are gaps but they are luck gaps that are not realistic to hit over and over again.
+Hole 15 gold is a plinko fairway. yes there are gaps but they are more "lucky" gaps that are not realistic to hit over and over again.

-If the pros ever played here(I doubt they ever will) they would bash this course to oblivion
+If the pros ever played here(I doubt they ever will) they would be very critical of this course.

 Ok now for the Par issue.
 Changing the par on a hole does not make the hole harder. it's just a number.
 When you change a short one to a par 2 or a 500 ft hole to a par 3 you are just arbitrarily saying "My course is harder" when it's really not.
 90% of the field is still going to get 2's on the par 2's and 3's on the stupidly long par 3's.
 These are not bad par settings, they are bad holes.
 The scoring separation will just never happen.
 A gold level player will get the same score 99% of the time.

 Hole 3's gold pad is almost in the fairway of hole 2.
 One tree kick and someones getting hit.......although it's so close I doubt anyone will be able to throw 2 while people are on 3's pad.